evernym/sovrin-environments/docker/README.md

 Container is removed automatically after sovrin shell is closed.

-# Start agents (optional - if you are running the Sovrin Tutorial)
+# Start agents (optional)

-See the file StartingAgents.md in this folder.
+If you are planning to run the Sovrin Tutorial (about Emily, her transcripts, job and bank), start the organization Sovring Agents using the instructions in [StartingSovrinAgents.md](StartingSovrinAgents.md) in this folder.

 # Stop pool
 ```